DeabLabs/wept/README.md

 Multiplayer GPT interface for collaborative conversation.

+## NOTICE

+This application should only be used for evaluation purposes.
+While data access is secure, and all connections are fully authenticated, all data is stored plaintext in the database.
+Meaning, those who have access to the production database can view the content of messages as well as openai keys.
+Data encryption is on the roadmap, but not yet implemented.
+This notice will remain here until data is encrypted within columns.

 ## Development

 ### Warning, vercel is having issues with deployments using bun lockfiles.
 Using `yarn` for now...